ARMmbed/mbed-client/README.md

 - Less Than (lt)
 - Step (st)

-The mbed Device server sets the endpoint attribute values that are used to determine when the endpoint sends the Resource value to the server.
+mDS sets the endpoint attribute values that are used to determine when the endpoint sends the Resource value to the server.

-Check the LWM2M specification for details on all the possible **Write Attributes** defined for different types of Objects and Resources.
+Check the LWM2M specification for details of all the possible **Write Attributes** defined for different types of Objects and Resources.

 ### Execute

-The **Execute** operation is used by the mbed Device Server to execute some action, and can only be performed on individual Resources.
-The client MUST return an error when the **Execute** operation is received for Object Instances or Resource Instance.
+mDS uses the **Execute** operation to perform an action.
+This operation can only be performed on individual Resources.

+Note: the client **must** return an error when the **Execute** operation is received for Object Instances or Resource Instances.

-To handle the **Execute** operation, the application can implement it as follows:
+Here is an implementation example for the **Execute** operation:

 ```
 #include "mbed-client/m2mobject.h"